brookisme/ng_on_rails/README.md

 *A Rails inspired framework for using AngularJS with Rails*

+**IMPORTANT!!!
+The key parts of this project, namely the Rails-Service and the render(View) directives are working properly.
+However there were some breaking changes with Angular 1.3 and I've been updating my thoughts on best practices.
+All this is leading to new ideas on how the generators should work.
+Moreover, talk of Angular 2.0 has called into question the logic of continuing this project as it is now.
+I'll be making updates so I can use it with projects I am personally working on but it probably won't be actively maintained until after Angular 2.0 comes out and there is a complete overhaul**

 **This project is in active development.
 Check back often for updates and be very careful when using with any production app.**

 This gem aims to standardize and simplify how AngularJS is integrated within a rails application.
 The hope is to push towards a *convention-over-configuration* approach with using AngularJS with rails.